 Graduate credits are available to CPM graduates interested in pursuing a Master in Public Administration (MPA) or a Master in Criminal Justice (MCJ) degree through CU Denver’s School of Public Affairs.

-The Director of the Colorado CPM program is Dr. Brian J. Gerber, a faculty member of the School of Public Affairs and Executive Director of the Buechner Institute for Governance.
+The Director of the Colorado CPM program is Dr. Benoy Jacob, a faculty member of the School of Public Affairs.

-Stephanie Samano and Suzan Sailors, staff members of the Buechner Institute, provide overall program administrative support, oversee recruitment and marketing activities and provide career development assistance for CPM students.
+Stephanie Samano of the Buechner Institute provides overall program administrative support and provides career development assistance for CPM students.
 Additionally, Randy Harrison, a Senior Fellow at the Buechner Institute, provides general program support and development assistance.

 What current students are saying about the Colorado CPM program: